gfort-lab/OpSiMorE/ProximalLangevin/README.md

 **param.vectQ**: a row vector, that collects the order of the quantiles   of the distribution of each component of the bivariate chain, to be estimated from the sampler (by discarding the samples of the burn in phase).
 **param.displayglobal**: a binary variable set to '1' or '0' for the display (or not) of the graphical controls during the run of the algorithm.  *The default value is '0'*
-**param.frequency**: an interger, which defines the number of iterations between two updates of the step size.  *The default value is 1e4*
+**param.frequency**: an integer, which defines the number of iterations between two updates of the step size.  *The default value is 1e4*

 ### ${\color{violet} \text{Output structures}}$
 **output.empirical_mean**: 2 x T. The empirical expectation of the bivariate chain $({\bf R,O})$, computed by discarding the samples of the burn-in phase.